canjs/canjs/docs/can-guides/topics/testing/testing.md

 }
 ```

-The primary logic in this code is responsible for reading the `metadata.count` property from the service layer response and setting it as the `todoCount` property on the ObservableObject.
+The primary logic in this code is responsible for reading the `metadata.count` property from the service layer response and setting it as the `todoCount` property on the observable.
 The way this code is written makes it very difficult to test this logic.

 In order to make it easier, first **split** this property into two properties: